Sorel Joan of Arctic

 The Tofino is similar to a degree but has a little less fur overflow on the top, and a criss-cross pattern on the waterproof canvas material.
 The newer model, the Tofino II has a more diagonal/interwoven cross which is in the picture on the right (you can click that image to see more models on Amazon).

 The Tofino also comes in a few more fun colors like bright red, which the Joan of Arctic does not have.

-Note: Although there is a Knit model (of the Joan of Arctic) which you can see to the right, which comes in pink, green and beige.
+Note: Although there is a Knit model (of the Joan of Arctic) which you can see to the right, comes in pink, green, and beige.
 This has a knitted finish at the top instead of the faux fur.